reactorlabs/strictr/notes/domains.md

 ## Observations

 1. Promises don't have an environment of their own.
 They either share the environment of the caller or the callee.
-2. All promises corresponding to the arguments of the same functions share the same graph.
+2. All promises corresponding to the arguments of the same function share the same graph.
 This is the graph of the callee.
 3. So, we have a new environment and graph for each function.
 Promises don't require new environments or graphs.
 4. The same environment can be paired with multiple graphs and the same graph can be paired with multiple environments.
 5. To make this work properly, we need a level of indirection for pairing environments and graphs.